d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 that incrementally lowers the loss function.
 This algorithm is called *gradient descent*.
-On convex loss surfaces, it will eventually converge to a global minimum, and while the same can't be said for nonconvex surfaces, it will at least lead towards a (hopefully good) local minimum.
+On convex loss surfaces, it will eventually converge to a global minimum, and while the same cannot be said for nonconvex surfaces, it will at least lead towards a (hopefully good) local minimum.

 The most naive application of gradient descent